 If you aren’t using Bing Webmaster Tools yet, now is the perfect time.
 Setup is straightforward and takes less than five minutes.

-Open Bing Webmaster Tools and sign in with a Microsoft, Google, or Facebook account.
+Open the Bing Webmaster Tools and sign in with a Microsoft, Google, or Facebook account.
 Next, add your website.
 The fastest way is to import your property directly from Google Search Console.
 This carries over sitemaps and basic settings.

 Frequently Asked Questions (FAQ)